Property Litigation FAQs

 All proceedings issued since 3rd August 2020 continue to proceed, however, some procedural changes are in place and the impact of the coronavirus on the parties is required to the court in terms of priority of the case.

-Despite this, a pause on evictions remains the end of March 2021, except in exceptional circumstances, one exception being substantial rent arrears.
-The eviction ban was previously in place until 22nd February 2021, however, the government announced an extension on 14th February.
-We await further guidance on this and will update this page accordingly.
+Despite this, a pause on evictions remains until the end of May 2021, except in exceptional circumstances, one exception being substantial rent arrears.

 If you, as a landlord, have a possession order and the tenant doesn’t leave the property, you would normally obtain a warrant and an appointment for the bailiffs to attend and evict.
 It is the bailiff appointments that remain paused.